launchdarkly/launchpad-ui/CONTRIBUTING.md

 ### Step 3: Generate a changelog for your code

-We use a tool called [changesets](https://github.com/changesets/changesets) to manage versioning and changelogs within Launchpad.
+We use a tool called [changesets](https://github.com/changesets/changesets) to manage versioning and changelogs within LaunchPad.
 Every package change should include a changelog with a description of the changes.
-When new changelog files are detected in Launchpad's `.changeset` folder, a Github action will publish or update a pull request that, when merged, will publish those changes along with the changelog to new NPM module versions for the modified packages.
+When new changelog files are detected in LaunchPad's `.changeset` folder, a Github action will publish or update a pull request that, when merged, will publish those changes along with the changelog to new NPM module versions for the modified packages.

 To generate a changelog: